medplum/medplum/packages/docs/docs/compliance/onc.md

 ### Authentication, Access Control, Authorization (d1)

-To attest to d1, Medplum attests to the following.
+Medplum attests to this criteria.
+Links provided below.

 - The ability to authenticate the user (authentication)
 - Ability to establish permitted user access (authorization)